sflavelle/writing/Begin Again/Chapters/Part 3/08 Here We Go Again/3 Detective Marina.md

 "Just describe them, Sheldon.
 Please."

 "Uhh... alright.
 I don't know if they were sunshades or not, they just seemed black, entirely black.
+Matte black, somehow - they weren't reflecting any of the surroudings.
 They were all wearing them."

 "Did they have a red dot on the eye?"